Non-disclosure & non-competes

 Information commonly protected by NDAs might include a drawing or a plan for a new product, client information, sales and marketing plans, or an industrialized process.

-Using a non-disclosure agreement means your information will remain a secret, and if not, you’ll have the right to take legal action and might even be able to sue for damages if your contract lawyer helped you draft it right.
+Using a non-disclosure agreement means your information will remain a secret, and if not, you’ll have the right to take legal action and might even be able to sue for damages if your contract lawyer helped you secure your rights.
+Have you ever had secret information your business needs to tell its employees, but you worry that they will tell others your secret?
+Sounds like you may need a contract lawyer’s help.

 What is an NDA?